Image, Members of the House of Representatives, 60th Congress

 An eight-term Congressman, Edgar Crumpacker of Indiana chaired the Committee on Census for four terms.

 On this date, President William H. Taft signed legislation increasing the membership of the House from 391 to 433, with provisions to add two more Members when New Mexico and Arizona became states.
-The legislation took effect on March 3, 1913, during the 63rd Congress
+The legislation took effect after March 3, 1913, at the end of the 62nd Congress

 of Indiana, who chaired the House Committee on the Census.
 “If we make the ratio [of persons per Representative] too large the idea of representation becomes attenuated and less definite.
 The personal interest of the voter in his representative becomes less important to him, and we may lose something of the vital strength of our representative form of government.”
 In 1920, partly because of a fear of a large House, Congress failed to apportion the House for the first time after a decennial census.
 In 1929, the Permanent Apportionment Act